deprecat3d/deprecat3d/README.md

 ### A little about me...
 I am brazilian software engineer  focused in front-end technologies and tools.

-Years before I wanted to be a programmer, I published a novel book inspired by Bukowski's adventures.
-I really think that this process helped me to develop creativity.
-So I consider myself a creative person.
+Years before I wanted to be a programmer, I published a novel book, so I consider myself a creative person.

-But I like writing codes more than writing kiss poems and books.
-I like to think about the best and most optimized process for solving a problem more than about the best dialogue for a dramatic context.
-And I'm definitely a better software engineer than a writer. 😂
+But I'm definitely a better software engineer than a writer. 😂

 Currently work at Frete Rápido.